my library

 KIND WORDS by Gretchen

-is a one, of
+is one, of

 Horizontal Hold by This Heat.
 Everyone in that Calgary scene was obviously, famously inspired